sathesbitmaker/crm-test-suite/README.md

+# Contact class test suite

 1. Move the `test` directory into your CRM assignment.

-2. Run the test suite against your contact class by running:
+2. Run the test suite against your contact class with the command:

   `ruby test/contact.rb`